Why Company Culture Matters and How to Strengthen Yours

 • Company culture can boost employee morale, increase productivity, and improve retention.

-There are many ways to go about creating and amplifying a company culture, and the steps above are a great start.
+There are many ways to go about creating and amplifying a company culture, and the steps above are a great first start.
 Get clear on your values and vision.
 Find ways to make these prominent parts of your worker’s daily lives, and let them guide your hiring process.
 Practice transparency and maintain open communication.
 Be willing to give and receive feedback and act on the suggestions of employees.
 Show employees that you care about them and recognize their contributions.

 Taking the time to strengthen your company culture is a worthwhile investment of your time that will help your business succeed and grow.